B1.9 Describe relationships and show equivalences among fractions and decimal tenths, in various contexts.

 Share the following situation with students:

-You have a chocolate bar and you have to share tenths of that chocolate bar equally among your friends.
-You can't cut the tenths.
+You have a chocolate bar and you want to share tenths of it equally with your friends.
 How can you distribute the tenths?
 How many friends can you share with?

-Invite students to come up with various solutions using concrete or semi-concrete representations and to write, in fractions and decimal numbers, the portion of the chocolate bar shared.
+Invite students to come up with various solutions using concrete or visual (semi-concrete) representations and to write, in fractions and decimal numbers, the portion of the chocolate bar shared.

 Example